Tag Archives: infrastructure

 A bus about to block the bike lane so that cars can pass freely.
 (Source: Google Maps)

-This bus has pulled in to the bus stop, which blocks the cycle lane, enabling those very important cars to pass freely.
-(Source: Google Maps)
+The bus has pulled in to the bus stop, which blocks the cycle lane, enabling those very important cars to pass freely.

 This is the contempt with which the UK authorities see cycling — and buses are given second-rate status too.
 For not only do people riding bikes have to pull out to pass the bus (a terrifying place to be for most people) but when the bus is ready to set off it has to wait until there is a gap in traffic before it can pull out itself!